 The process you follow will depend on your situation, as will the cost.
 You’ll need to budget for costs of around €1,500 with taxes as applicable on top.

-There are a few steps involved in the process for registering a car from and EU country in Spain.
+There are a few steps involved in the process to register a car from an EU country in Spain.
 Fortunately because of European standardisation, or homologation as it’s known, in most cases, provided you know the steps, it’s relatively straight forward.